 - Avoid an overly long title for your abstract.

-- Ensure that the context of your abstract is sufficiently clear, e.g. country(ies) of focus, level of education addressed, type or period of research etc.
+- Ensure that the context of your abstract is sufficiently clear, e.g. country(ies) of focus, level of education or training addressed, type or period of research etc.

 - Indicate, if appropriate, whether the abstract is based on ongoing or completed research.